 Stollmann takes actively part in standardization bodies:

 Stollmann is Associate member of the Bluetooth Special Interest Group and has full access to all documents and working groups of the Bluetooth SIG.
-Stollmann actively participates in the Health devices working group, the Sports & Fitness working group and the Mesh study group.
+Stollmann actively participates in the Health devices working group, the Sports & Fitness working group and the Smart Mesh working group.

 Stollmann is Associate member of the NFC-Forum with full participation rights in the working groups.
 Stollmann actively participates in the Developers Working Group.